By: Tim Gilliam

 Decks will weather at various rates for each microclimate in Orange County.
 We find areas that have a closer proximity to the ocean will need maintenance more often.
 These areas include Huntington Beach, Newport Beach, Laguna Beach, San Juan Capistrano, and San Clemente.
 Decks that face the ocean receive direct marine layer and salt air that will add to the breakdown of the protective coating.
 Areas such as Newport Beach and Laguna Beach also have highlands that are elevated well above sea level that absorb a larger amount of UV coupled with salt air and morning dew.
 We recommend maintenance at 4 – 8 months for these areas.

 Inland areas such as Irvine, Mission Viejo, Yorba Linda, Orange, and Lake Forest have a bit less diverse microclimate even though their proximity to coastal areas may seem close.
 The hillsides of the coastal areas block a good amount of marine layer.
 It also shields salt air and moisture from the ocean.
 This ultimately results in a more mild climate for your wood surfaces.
 Although these inland areas receive a large amount of UV coupled with heat, they are less harsh of an environment than the other areas.
 Maintenance for these cities could possibly need service less often at 6 to 10 months depending on wood types such as Ipe, Teak, Redwood, Cumaru, Mangaris, and Thermory.
+Keep in mind the better you keep up with maintaintance the less likely it is you’ll need full restoration.

 I am as passionate about the services our company provides as the day I started as Teak Masters' only employee in 1997.
 For 2 decades I have been obsessed with continuing to developing state of the art refinishing techniques and application of the finest cutting edge wood coatings modern science can create.
 I have training certifications and have been hired as a consultant for esteemed companies such as Benjamin Moore, Arborcoat, Messmers, Dewalt, Porter Cable, TWP, Sikkens, Tropitone, and Brown Jordan.